Top 10 Tips for Cleaning Data in Google Sheets

 If you have data in separate spreadsheets, you can copy a range of data from one spreadsheet to another.
 For example, you can track quarterly sales data for a product in a different spreadsheet for each region.
 To combine all the quarterly sales data, copy the data from each region's spreadsheet into a single spreadsheet in Sheets.

-How to combine data
+How to Combine Data

 - In Sheets, open a spreadsheet.